Fulbright Scholar Awards

 Dual US-UK citizens, US Green Card holders, or individuals who are resident in the US at the time of application are ineligible to apply.

-Non-UK citizens who have reside in the UK should contact the Commission to ascertain their eligibility for the UK programme.
+Non-UK citizens who reside in the UK should contact the Commission to ascertain their eligibility for the UK programme.
 Some Fulbright Awards are open to any non-US citizen currently residing and committed to a career in the UK.
 Such exceptions, if any, will only be found on the individual Award pages of this website.

 The US-UK Fulbright programme aims to foster cultural understanding between our two countries.
 Preference may therefore be given to applicants who do not have extensive experience (six months or longer) in the USA.